kristofd/logomatic/README.md

 TODO
 -----------

-* Improve build process (let users download Solr through Maven instead)
-* Update to latest Solr version
-* The inital start and end dates are hard coded (look at solr/webapps/gui/gui.js at around line 80), these should instead depend on the current data set
+* Get rid of the stack trace when starting Jetty (disabling overlays might help)
 * Clean up JavaScript code, it is a mess (remember, this is an experimental project :)
-* Autodetect and support also non-gzipped log files
+* The inital start and end dates are hard coded (look at solr/webapps/gui/gui.js at around line 80), these should instead depend on the data set
-* Reduce Solr memory consumption to support larger input data sets
+* Reduce Solr memory consumption so larger data sets are supported
 * Allow simultaneous filtering, sorting and presentation of additional log fields
 * Simplify and improve user interaction